sanskrit/raw_etexts/mixed/ebhAratI-sampat/upavedAH/sthApatyavedaH/sutradhAra-maNDanaH/devatAmUrtiprakaraNam_Split_1.md

-Regarding the Śilpa Sastras, Rám Ráz [says](# "Rám Ráz: Essay on the Architecture of the Hindus, London, M. DCCC.
-XXXIV.") :-
+Regarding the Śilpa Sastras, Rám Ráz says[^52] :-

+[^52]: "Rám Ráz: Essay on the Architecture of the Hindus, London, M. DCCC.
+XXXIV."

     " It is true that the Hindus were in possession of numerous treatises on architecture, sculpture, & c., which collectively are called the śilpa śāstra, but unfortunately few traces of them remain.
 There appears to have been, according to some, thirty-two, and according to others sixty-four, standard treatises on the above- mentioned arts.........